Kinniku Banzuke

 Kinniku Banzuke (筋肉番付), known internationally as Unbeatable Banzuke, is a Japanese television program, that aired weekly as the premier sports entertainment variety show of TBS.
 Originally a spinoff of Pro Sportsman No.1, it evolved into its own series which has continued to see spinoffs and installments for more than three decades.
 Several seasonal specials were also made, such as Sasuke, which would become a worldwide franchise in its own right.

 Through various games based on varying disciplines of sports, professional players and general participants challenged the limits of physical strength and technique, winning prizes if all challenges were successfully destroyed.
-The popularity of the displays of amazing physical strength and technique by professional players and luck of general participants drove TV Asahi to move its anime time slot up one hour and caused the cancellation of Heisei Kyouikuiinkai (平成教育委員会) on Fuji TV.
+The popularity of the displays of amazing physical strength and technique by professional players and luck of general participants drove TV Asahi to move its anime time slot up one hour and caused the cancellation of Heisei Board of Education (平成教育委員会, Heisei Kyouikuiinkai) on Fuji TV.

-The use of the program's mascot, Kongou-kun (金剛くん), originally only featured during the broadcast, expanded in 1996 into the program's opening sequence and every game's introduction.
+The use of the program's mascot, Adamantium Boy (金剛くん, Kongō-kun), originally only featured during the broadcast, expanded in 1996 into the program's opening sequence and every game's introduction.
 Later on, he appeared in a wide variety of merchandise including Anime, Manga, Video games, Action figures, Trading cards and Board games.